 Remember that location and roster filters and orders are defined for each view.
 If you want to change the order in multiple views you need to edit each view separately.

-Picking a named view (B)
+Picking a named view and managing view settings (B)

 Once the views are named they can be selected from the view drop-down (B).